Slapstick Festival Bristol, 2021

-Fans of the silent screen should head to Bristol this January for Slapstick Festival 2020, a celebration of silent and vintage screen comedy, and much more.
+Fans of the silent screen should virtually head to Bristol this March for Slapstick Festival 2021, a celebration of silent and vintage screen comedy, and much more.

 Slapstick Festival Highlights

 The festival is showing a programme of silent comedy at Watershed (23 to 24 January), as well as a programme of events at the Watershed and The Redgrave Theatre on 25 January, followed by a classic comedy TAKEOVER at Bristol Old Vic on 26 January.